wakirin/Lightpick/README.md

 npm install lightpick
 ```

-or you can download and include Moment.js and lightPick files manually.
+or you can download and include Moment.js and Lightpick files manually.

 ## Usage

 * * *

-lightPick can be bound to an input field:
+Lightpick can be bound to an input field:

 ```
 <input type="text" id="datepicker"/>
 ```

-Include lightPick script to the end of your document:
+Include Lightpick script to the end of your document:

 ```
 <script src="lightpick.js"></script>
 <script>
-var picker = new lightPick({ field: document.getElementById('datepicker') });
+var picker = new Lightpick({ field: document.getElementById('datepicker') });
 </script>
 ```